TLCFEM/suanPan-Manual/docs/Library/Material/Wrapper/Rotation3D.md

 ```

 Rotations in 3D space may have different forms.
 The [Euler vector](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation) is used to represent the axis and angle of rotation.
 Parameters `(3)` to `(5)` are three components of the vector $$\mathbf{\theta}$$.

+The response of attached 3D material model will be output when recorded.